 Born in Los Angeles, California, on June 4, 1975, Angelina Jolie starred in the HBO biopic Gia before earning an Academy Award for best supporting actress for Girl, Interrupted.
 Jolie has become one of Hollywood's top marquee names, having starred in movies like Wanted, Mr. and Mrs. Smith, Salt and Changeling, earning her first lead actress Oscar nod for the latter.
 Jolie later had a huge international blockbuster with Disney's Maleficent, in which she both starred and executive produced.
-She's also directed the films In the Land of Blood and Honey, Unbroken and By the Sea, which she co-starred with fellow actor and husband Brad Pitt.
+She's also directed the films In the Land of Blood and Honey, Unbroken and By the Sea, in which she co-starred with then-husband Brad Pitt.

 Actress and humanitarian Angelina Jolie Voight was born on June 4, 1975, in Los Angeles, California, to actor Jon Voight and actress Marcheline Bertrand.
 She rose to stardom in the 1990s.
 She began acting at a young age, studying at the Lee Strasberg Theater Institute while in her early teens.
 Jolie later attended New York University.

 In the 1990s, Angelina Jolie became a popular actress.
 She gave a star-making performance in the 1998 television film Gia, based on the short, tragic life of model Gia Marie Carangi.
 Jolie won a best actress Golden Globe for the role.